vignywang/CNDesc/README.md

-# CNDesc (under review)
+# CNDesc
-This repository is for reviewers to understand the implementation details.
+The official implementation of "CNDesc: Cross Normalization for Local Descriptors Learning".

 To do：
 - [x] Evaluation code for CNDesc
 - [x] Trained model
-- [ ] Training code (After the paper is accepted.)
+- [x] Training code
+- [] L2 normalized version of the model and training code.

 # Requirement
 ```